h-b/clime/README.md

 Generally there is no reason
 other than C++ language design why one class usually waits for another class to do its job (e. g. when calling a function of a member class), although it could happily take care of other things meanwhile.
-That's why the go programming language has its [own statement](https://golang.org/ref/spec#Go_statements) for this scenario.

 In contrast to the robust and easy to use concurrency functions of the go language, which even has [its own statement](https://golang.org/ref/spec#Go_statements) for this scenario, I personally always need to re-think when using C++ concepts like [std::condition_variable](https://en.cppreference.com/w/cpp/thread/condition_variable) and find myself debugging deadlocks.
 This is why I implemented this small, general-purpose header.